hperrin/svelte-material-ui/README.md

 * You can add any arbitrary property to nearly all of the components.
 * You can add actions to the components with `use={[Action1, [Action2, action2Props]]}`.
+* You can add props to lower components and elements with things like `input$maxlength="15"`.
 * Ripples are on by default on interactive components, and can be turned off with `ripple={false}`.
 * You can also add ripples to things with the Ripple Svelte action.
 * All standard UI events are forwarded on most components, and input events are forwarded on input components.